Tea in the United Kingdom: Adoption by the working classes

 By the 19th century, tea had reached the working class, and it was soon considered an everyday necessity among poor labourers.
 According to the Scottish historian David MacPherson, tea had become cheaper than beer by the early 19th century.
 Furthermore, sugar had also become extremely cheap by this time, and the two were almost always consumed together.
 Though the price of coffee had decreased by this point, tea was the preferred drink because, unlike coffee, it still tasted good when diluted, which is often how the poor consumed it to save money.

 Tea had other attractions as well.
 Drinking a hot, sweet beverage helped the meals of the lower classes, which generally consisted of dry bread and cheese, go down more easily.
 The warm beverage was especially appealing given Britain's cold and wet climate.
-Additionally, tea helped alleviate some of the consequences of industrial urbanization, as drinking tea required boiling the water, thereby killing water-borne diseases like dysentery, cholera, and typhoid.
+Additionally, tea helped alleviate some of the consequences of industrial urbanisation, as drinking tea required boiling the water, thereby killing water-borne diseases like dysentery, cholera and typhoid.

 However, the poor consumed tea very differently from the well-mannered ritual adopted by the upper classes.
 According to Mintz, "tea-drinking among the poor probably began in connection with work, not in the home".
 Day labourers brewed their tea out in the open and brought their tea equipment with them to work, as opposed to the private, domestic ritual that had previously surrounded tea-drinking.
 Afternoon tea possibly became a way to increase the number of hours labourers could work; the stimulants in the tea, accompanied by the calorie boost from the sugar and accompanying snacks, would give workers energy to finish the day's work.